buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 You can further refine the trigger so the spell activates only under certain circumstances or according to physical characteristics (such as height or weight) or creature kind (for example, the ward could be set to affect hags or shapeshifters).
 You can also set conditions for avoiding the glyph' \*\*s activation, such as speaking a password.

 When you inscribe the glyph, choose one of the following options as its effect.
-Once triggered, the glyph glows, filling a 18-meter-radius sphere with dim light for 10 minutes, after which the spell ends.
+Once triggered, the glyph glows, filling an 18-meter-radius sphere with dim light for 10 minutes, after which the spell ends.
 Each creature in the sphere when the glyph activates becomes a target of its effect, as does a creature that enters the sphere for the first time on a turn or ends its turn there.

 - *Death*.
 Each target must make a Fortitude Saving Throw, taking 10d10 necrotic damage on a failed save, or half as much damage on a successful one.
 - *Discord*.
 Each target must make a Fortitude Saving Throw.
 On a failed save, a target begins to quarrel and argue with another creature for 1 minute.
 During this time, it is incapable of meaningful communication and has -1d6 to Attack Rolls and ability checks.